Wage Calculator

 What the calculator can and cannot do

-The calculator is useful for decision-making: it helps you test whether deductions, private health settings, HECS, or PAYG withholding assumptions are moving you toward a refund or a bill.
+The tax return calculator is useful for decision-making: it helps you test whether deductions, private health settings, HECS, or PAYG withholding assumptions are moving you toward a refund or a bill.

 It is not a promise of your final assessment.
 The ATO can still process data that is not in your estimate yet, and private health insurance rebate adjustments or late income reporting can change the final result.